 - Samuel P. Moulthrop, Esq. | Riker, Danzig, Scherer, Hyland & Perretti LLP

 - Christopher F. Schellhorn, Esq. | Morris County Prosecutor's Office

 - James L. Sonageri, Esq. | Sonageri & Fallon LLC

 Rutgers Institute for Professional Education is the approved New Jersey and Pennsylvania continuing legal education provider for Rutgers Law School and the C. Willard Heckel Inn of Court.
 Approved CLE programs also qualify for New York CLE credit pursuant to the New York Approved Jurisdiction policy.

-Heckel Inn members, Rutgers Law alumni, and ALL ATTORNEYS may take the high-quality, engaging, and affordable CLE programs offered by the Institute for Professional Education at Rutgers Law School at both Camden and Newark throughout the year.
+Heckel Inn members, Rutgers Law alumni, and ALL ATTORNEYS are encouraged to take the high-quality, engaging, and affordable CLE programs offered by the Institute for Professional Education at Rutgers Law School at both Camden and Newark throughout the year.